duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

 * `QUEUES=webapp,jobs rake jobs:work` to set specific queue (by default it runs all)

-Note that email letter opener does not work when you run with `rake jobs:work`, but works when `bin/delayed_job run` (Launchy works in both cases, this difference is only for mailer).
+Note that emails letter opener does not work when you run with `rake jobs:work`, but works when `bin/delayed_job run` (Launchy works in both cases, this difference is only for mailer).